OVERVIEW OF THE COMMUNICATIVE DISORDERS GRADUATE PROGRAM

 Communicative Disorders offers a program leading to the Master of Science degree in Communicative Disorders.
 Students enrolled in this program are trained to prevent, screen, assess, identify, diagnose, refer, and provide treatment and intervention to persons of all ages and cultural/ethnic backgrounds, with, or at risk for disorders of speech, voice, language, swallowing and other disabilities.
 Students learn to counsel individuals with communicative disorders and their families, caregivers and other service providers, and to select, prescribe, dispense, and provide services supporting the effective use of augmentative and alternative communication devices and other communication prostheses and assistive devices.

-The Master of Science degree program in Communicative Disorders is accredited by the Council on Academic Accreditation in Speech-Language Pathology (The name, address, and telephone number of the CAA is: Council on Academic Accreditation in Audiology and Speech-Language Pathology, American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, MD 20850.
-Phone 800.498.2071 or 301.296.5700.)
+The master of science education program in speech-language pathology at Jackson State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.

 Students who successfully complete the program will meet the academic and clinical requirements for (a) license granted by the Mississippi State Department of Health, (b) the Certificate of Clinical Competence in Speech-Language Pathology awarded by the American Speech-Language-Hearing Association, and , (c) Standard Educator License Speech Pathologist (Class AA) awarded by the Mississippi State Department of Education.